 The Compensation Committee has reviewed the following Compensation Discussion and Analysis and discussed its contents with the Company's management.
-Based on this review and discussion, the Compensation Committee has recommended that the Compensation Discussion and Analysis be included in the Company's Annual Report on Form 10-K and in this Proxy Statement.
+Based on this review and discussion, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be included in this Proxy Statement.

-Michael T. Tokarz, Chairman Frank S. Hermance
+Michael T. Tokarz, Chairman Frank S. Hermance Gregory F. Milzcik